-The proportion of female and male employees in the Globe group on 30 June 2022 was 47% and 53% respectively, as compared to 42.4% and 57.6% on 30 June 2021.
-There were 5 senior management KMP positions as 30 June 2022, of which one was held by a female.
+The proportion of female and male employees in the Globe group on 30 June 2024 was 44% and 56% respectively.
+There have been not changes since 30 June 2023.
+There were 5 senior management KMP positions as 30 June 2024, of which one was held by a female.
 It is to be noted that each of these roles has been held for 10 years or more, and no additional KMP roles have been added during this period.
-The Company's Board has no female directors, however the Company is currently in the process of reviewing its Board's structure as it relates to gender diversity.
+The Company's Board has no female directors, however the Company is continuing to review its Board's structure as it relates to gender diversity.

-1.6 Process for evaluating the performance of the Board and individual directors
+1.6 Process for evaluating the performance of the Board and individual directors process.

 The Board undertakes an annual self-assessment of its collective performance, individual director performance and the performance of the Chairman by way of a questionnaire filled in by each director.
 The results and action plans are discussed by the Board and documented in the board minutes.
-The last Board self- assessment was conducted in June 2022 in accordance with this process.
+The last Board self- assessment was conducted in August 2024 in accordance with this

 As the Board does not have any Committees, there are no annual reviews of Committee performance.